The question of the optimal distribution of the advertising budget occupies many marketers. Especially at the end and beginning of the year.

-Assuming Facebook Ads and Google Ads have a similar CPC but different conversion rates and therefore different costs per lead.
+In this marketing budget allocation example, I’m assuming Facebook Ads and Google Ads have a similar CPC but different conversion rates and therefore different costs per lead.
 However, the lead quality is not identical and the conversion rate from lead to a customer is also different.

 In our example, even a significantly higher CPC and also CPL on LinkedIn can ultimately have the best cost per acquisition (CPA).

-Therefore, each platform should be considered individually and an optimal advertising budget per advertising channel should be calculated.
+Therefore, each platform should be considered individually and an optimal advertising budget allocation per advertising channel should be calculated.
 Our free budget calculator helps with the forecast.

 Allocation of the advertising budget to formats

 There are a variety of advertising types and often a different CPX pricing structure.
 Display ads, for example, are often billed as CPM while Google Search Ads use CPC bids.
 The same platform (Google Ads in this case) uses different pricing models.